fetchrobotics/docs/source/in_the_box.rst

 What's In Box
 `````````````

-The Fetch & Freight Research Edition robots each ship in reusable ATA
+The Fetch and Freight Research Edition robots each ship in reusable ATA
 cases.
 Inside each case you will find the robot, toolkit, and power
 supply for charging the robot.

-Fetch & Freight
+Fetch and Freight
 ~~~~~~~~~~~~~~~

 Please watch the respective video for unpacking Fetch or Freight.
 The